xyin014/Glign-AE/README.md

 * g++ &gt;= 5.3.0 and &lt;= 7.4.0 with support for Cilk Plus

-After the appropriate environment variables are set, to compile, first checkout `ae-checkin` branch and run
+To compile, first checkout `ae-checkin` branch, cd into `apps` folder and run

 ```
 $ bash compile.sh